Family Floer mirror space for local SYZ singularities: Introduction

 The significance of Proposition \ref{Main_proposition_over_B_0} lies on the fact that the abstract affinoid torus fibration $\pi_0^\vee: X_0^\vee\to B_0$ has an explicit model $f_0$, via $g$, which naturally has an obvious tropically continuous extension $f$ in (\ref{explicit_formula_introduction_eq}) fitting in the diagram below.

 The left vertical arrow $\pi_0^\vee$ is the family Floer dual affinoid torus fibration $\pi_0^\vee$ in (iii).
 The upper horizontal map $g$ follows Gross-Hacking-Keel in \cite[Lemma 3.1]{GHK_birational}.
 The right vertical arrow $f$ generalizes Kontsevich-Soibelman's singular model in \cite[\S 8]{KSAffine}.
-Finally, the top right corner $\mathscr Y$ agrees with many previous results \cite{AuTDual,Au_Special,AAK_blowup_toric,CLL12,Abouzaid_Sylvan,Gammage_localSYZ}, etc. Thus, our result is supported by lots of well-known evidence.
+Finally, the top right corner $\mathscr Y$ agrees with many previous results \cite{AuTDual,Au_Special,AAK_blowup_toric,CLL12,Abouzaid_Sylvan,Gammage_localSYZ}, etc.

 More importantly, the dual singular fibers do naturally capture the data of Lagrangian singular fibers: The other type of quantum correction refers to the holomorphic disks whose boundary meet the singular fibers (Figure \ref{figure_area_sing_fiber}, yellow), and they are all reflected by the formula of $f$ (\ref{explicit_formula_introduction_eq}).
 In summary, under the control of the canonical analytic structure on $(X_0^\vee, \pi_0^\vee)$ from the Floer aspect of the first type of quantum correction, the second type correction deduces the singular analytic extension.
 When we extend $f_0$ to $f$ \textit{tropically continuously} \cite[(3.1.6)]{Formes_Chambert_2012}, the topological extension $B_0\xhookrightarrow{} B$ controls the analytic extension overhead (\S \ref{ss_NA_integrable_affinoid_torus}).
 Note that any affinoid torus fibration is tropically continuous.